It's Got Me Again!: Plot

-One night, a Mickey Mouse-like mouse crawls out of a mouse hole and attempts to sneak out only to be scared back by a grandfather clock's chimes and gets its tail stuck in a mousetrap.
-After escaping the trap via entering its hole, the mouse exits the hole, grabs and eats the cheese on the mousetrap and continues trekking onwards.
+One night, a mouse crawls out of a mouse hole and attempts to sneak out only to be scared back by a grandfather clock's chimes and gets its tail stuck in a mousetrap.
+After escaping the trap by returning to the hole, the mouse exits, eats the cheese on the mousetrap and continues trekking onwards.
 After going through multiple musical instruments, the mouse bounces on a drum and activates a gramophone, which plays the titular song.
+The mouse invites his friends, which come out of the hole to dance to the music, including one old mouse with a broken leg.

-This causes the mouse to tell his mouse friends to come out and dance to the tune, which they promptly do.
-Some mice even run on the disc being played only to be launched off.
-One of the mice launched bounces off of a horn and slides through a flute, creating multiple smaller versions of itself, which starts to play "Yankee Doodle" alongside its fellow mice.
-During this, a few mice march across the ceiling (with animation reused from "Hold Anything"), with one off-sync and even falling off of the ceiling and into a spittoon after the song ends.
+The mice play with the record by running on it, one of which is thrown off the gramophone and returns using a metronome as a catapult.
+One of the mice launched bounces off of a horn and slides through a flute, creating multiple smaller versions of itself, to its chagrin as it plays the drum.
+"The Girl I Left Behind" is played, during which a few mice march across the ceiling (with animation reused from Hold Anything), with one off-sync and even falling off of the ceiling and into a spittoon after the song ends.
 The mice mock the off-sync mouse who retaliates by blowing a raspberry through a trombone, creating a loud noise and stopping the mocking mice.
-The mouse then waltzes off whistling "Yankee Doodle", all the while a hungry cat watches on.
+The mouse then waltzes off whistling "The Sailor's Hornpipe", all the while a hungry cat watches on.

 The mouse waltzes to a piano where two mice are shown doing a variation of the Apache dance on it.
-During this, the hungry cat climbs to the rooftop and watches from above before diving through the chimney.
-After landing in the fireplace, the cat notices a cuckoo clock before diving towards it and eating it, which causes the cat to hiccup cuckoo noises.
+During this, the hungry cat sneaks across the rooftop and watches from above before diving through the chimney.
+After landing in the fireplace, the cat notices a cuckoo clock before diving towards it and destroying it, which causes the cat to hiccup cuckoo noises.
 As it sneaks up on the mice, the cuckoo noises alert the mice to the cat's presence, causing all but one mouse to escape.
-This mouse is chased all around the house until he's cornered.
-This results in him begging the cat to let him go through singing a variation of the title song.
-However, seeing as the cat won't let him go, the mouse's friends launch a drum stick at the cat using a guitar's bow as a bow and arrow.
+This mouse is chased all around the house, using a mousetrap as a catapult to escape, but is immediately cornered.

+As the mouse sings the titular song to beg for mercy, the other mouse launch drumsticks at the cat with a music bow used like a literal bow.
 This causes the cat to flee as the rest of the mice attack the cat with other instruments-turned-weapons, such as a harp launching more drum sticks, mice using a flamethrower to burn the cat and cause him to be knocked out by a drum, a mouse tickling the cat with a noisemaker, and ending the cat off by firing needles from the gramophone as if a machine gun, resulting in the cat fleeing through the window as the mice cheer.